irods/irods/manual.rst

 This error can occur when an iRODS user tries to access an iRODS Data Object or Collection that belongs to another iRODS user without the owner having granted the appropriate permission (usually simply read or write).

-With the more restrictive "StrictACL" policy being turned "on" by default in iRODS, this may occur more often than expected with Community iRODS.
+With the more restrictive "StrictACL" policy being turned "on" by default in iRODS 4.0+, this may occur more often than expected with iRODS 3.x.
 Check the permissions carefully and use ``ils -AL`` to help diagnose what permissions *are* set for the Data Objects and Collections of interest.

 Modifying the "StrictACL" setting in the iRODS server's core.re file will apply the policy permanently; applying the policy via ``irule`` will have an impact only during the execution of that particular rule.